carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

       - Roles are easier to manage.
       - Roles can be assigned to an EC2 instance after it is created using both the console & command line. (`Instance Profile` ==> Service Roles assigned to EC2 instances).
 - `Policies` JSON Document that defines permissions (`Allow` or `Deny` access to an action that can be performed on AWS resources) for Access Entities (user, group or role)
-  - Each statement matches an AWS API request
+  - Types of policies
+    - `Identity-based policies` are attached to an IAM identity (a user, group, or role).
+You can use these policies to grant permissions to perform specific actions on resources.
+    - `Resource-based policies` are attached to a resource.
+For example, you can attach resource-based policies to Amazon S3 buckets, Amazon SQS queues, VPC endpoints, and AWS Key Management Service encryption keys.
     - If a resource has multiple policies — AWS joins them.
   - The **Least Privilege Principle** should be followed in AWS, don’t give more permission than a user needs.
   - **IAM Policy Evaluation Logic** ➔ Explicit Deny ➯ Organization SCPs ➯ Resource-based Policies (optional) ➯ IAM Permission Boundaries ➯ Identity-based Policies.
     - Anything that is not explicitly allowed is implicitly denied